 Each year, more than 400 Americans die from unintentional carbon monoxide poisoning not linked to fires, more than 20,000 visit the emergency room, and more than 4,000 are hospitalized.
 Because initial symptoms often mirror the flu and can be as ordinary as fatigue, nausea, dizziness and headaches, carbon monoxide poisoning is often labeled as the silent killer.

 The following are carbon monoxide poisoning prevention tips from the Centers for Disease Control and Prevention:

 Don’t run a generator, charcoal grill, camp stove, or other gasoline or charcoal-burning device inside your home, basement, and garage or near a window.

 Don’t run a car or truck inside a garage attached to your house, even if you leave the door open.

 Don’t burn anything in a stove or fireplace that isn’t vented.

 Don’t heat your house with a gas oven.

-Don’t operate a generator, pressure washer, or any gasoline-powered engine less than 20 feet from any window, door, or vent.
+Don’t use a generator, pressure washer, or any gasoline-powered engine less than 20 feet from any window, door, or vent.

-As evident in the aftermath of Hurricane Irma, it is not always clear where probable causes of carbon monoxide poisoning can be.
-In fact, the number of cases of carbon monoxide poisoning typically grows in the cooler months ahead as many homeowners turn on their furnaces to keep their families warm and comfortable for the season.
+As evident in the aftermath of Hurricane Irma, it is not always obvious where potential sources of carbon monoxide poisoning can be.
+In fact, the number of cases of carbon monoxide poisoning typically grows in the cooler months ahead as many homeowners start up their furnaces to keep their families warm and comfortable for the season.

 Call Service Experts Heating & Air Conditioning today at 303-647-5749 or schedule an analysis of carbon monoxide and other harmful indoor air pollutant levels online